costicaaa/hugo-blog/content/posts/creating-a-free-blogging-system-quick-guide/index.md

 Up until this point, we generated the static HTML files manually, by calling `hugo`.
 Then manually uploaded the `public` directory to `netlify`.

-We're not apes.
-We can do better.
+We're not apes. **We can do better.**

-As per the `Netlify` docs, go to https://GitHub.com/apps/netlify and install their app, giving it access to the repository containing the blog.
+As per the `Netlify` docs, go to https://github.com/apps/netlify and install their app, giving it access to the repository containing the blog.
 Then link the site created earlier with the `GitHub` repository that contains the blog.

 Luckily (or well done, `Netlify`!) the default settings work out of the box: build command - `hugo` and publish directory `public` are the default settings and they are pre-completed.

 Let's test it out with one more [commit](https://github.com/costicaaa/hugo-blog/commit/b78e98434852c4523ca35ee354100fdacca6823c)... aaaaand it seems like it does indeed work out of the box.

+##### Pipeline caveats

 However, I'm not entirely satisfied yet:
 1. What happens with the stale files in the `public` directory?
-Hugo doesn't do so by default, and its CLI option [doesn't always work](https://GitHub.com/gohugoio/hugo/issues/8433#issuecomment-822988001).
+Hugo doesn't do so by default, and its CLI option [doesn't always work](https://github.com/gohugoio/hugo/issues/8433#issuecomment-822988001).
 I assume it does a clean build as it would be simpler for `Netlify` to do so.
-But I didn't find anything in their docs to confirm.
+But I couldn't find anything in their docs to confirm.
-2. What if I (somehow?!) manage to run out of build minutes? `Netlify` provides 300 per month - it is absurd, but still a minus for the current solution.
+2. What if I (somehow?!) manage to run out of build minutes? `Netlify` provides 300 per month - it is absurd that I would ever need more, but still a "minus" for the current solution.
 3. `Netlify`'s app behavior is to redeploy every single time I push a new commit to `GitHub` on the selected branch.
-While creating a new `deploy` branch that I can merge with `master` is an option, I would like something simpler: why wouldn't I deploy only when, say, the commit title starts with `[Article]`?
+While creating a new `deploy` branch that I can merge with `master` is an option, I would like something simpler: why wouldn't I deploy only when, say, the commit title starts with something like `[Article]`?

 Nonetheless, good enough for now.